Best daily deals

 You’ve bought the candy apple red turntable with the matching Ortofon 2M Red cartridge, and now you’ve realized there’s nowhere for the sound to come out.
 You need speakers!
 Vinyl record sales have surged in recent years; once the mainstay of audiophiles and Luddites, now they’re everywhere.
 Whether you want a special edition pressing or are searching for the coveted 7-inch single that never made it to the digital era, it’s a bug, and you’ve bit.
 In a sea of speakers, which ones are the right ones?
 We’re here to find you the best speakers for your turntable.

-Editor’s note: This article was updated on February 29, 2024, to ensure the timeliness of the information within.
+Editor’s note: This article was updated on May 23, 2024, to ensure the timeliness of the information within, and again on November 26th, 2024, for formatting.

 Why is the DALI Oberon 1 the best pair of turntable speakers for most people?